igrishaev/pg2/docs/json.md

       (wrap-that-bar)))
 ~~~

-All the three `wrap-json...` middleware accept a handler to wrap and a map of
+All `wrap-json...` middlewares accept a handler to wrap and a map of
-options.
-Here is the options supported:
+options:

 | Name                  | Direction         | Description                                                |
 |-----------------------|-------------------|------------------------------------------------------------|